OBeautifulCode/AutoFakeItEasy/README.md

 var notGreen = A.Dummy<Color>().ThatIsNot(green);
 ```

 - `ThatIs`, `Whose`: These methods do the same thing; select one based on readability.
 A lambda is used to test dummies against a constraint/condition.
-If the condition fails, then another dummy is created and tested ... and so on until the condition is satisifed or a maximum number of attempts has been made.  `maxAttempts` is an optional parameter with default of 100.
+If the condition fails, then another dummy is created and tested ... and so on until the condition is satisifed or a maximum number of attempts has been made.  `maxAttempts` is an optional parameter with default of -1, which is unlimited attempts.
 - `ThatIsNot`: This method creates a dummy that is not equal (using `object.Equals(object)`) to some comparison dummy.
 It also has an optional `maxAttempts` parameter that works the same way as described above.

 These constraining methods also work with `Some.Dummies<T>()`  For example, this will make 5 attempts to create an IList of doubles until there are an even number of elements in the list: